ecbush/xenoGI/TUTORIAL.rst

 Let's now go though the various parts of this output.

 The family we've just printed is an origin family.
 Origin families represent the more refined stage of family analysis, and are what users are most likely to be interested in.
 An origin family has a gene tree associated with it, and also a reconciliation that places that gene tree onto the species tree.
 At the base of this reconciliation is an origin event.
-In this case, that is a xeno hgt event.
+In this case, it is a xeno hgt event.
 (The other alternative is if a family is a core gene family).

 The first line of the output gives the family number.